-11. Reconsideration Requests
+9. Reconsideration Requests

-Where a funding request is declined by the ICB, the requesting clinician has the right to request reconsideration but only on the presentation of new clinically significant information and/or evidence.
+Where a funding request is declined by the ICB (either by a DM or IFR Panel), the requesting clinician has the right to request reconsideration but only on the presentation of new clinically significant information and/or evidence.
+This is not an appeal to the decision but a request for the decision to be reconsidered.